1876-1962, English historian; son of Sir George Otto Trevelyan. Educated at Cambridge, he became professor of modern

 Occasionally the original text was slightly amended to take care of the missing paragraphs.

-The following pages contain the most important links included in the text:
+The following pages contain the most important locations mentioned in the text:

 Villa Corsini/Il Vascello/San Pancrazio